shdwshftr/brandon_ritchie_yang_portfolio/README.md

 #### Food Calorie Tracker
 Personal Project

-An automated food calorie tracker Telegram bot using n8n that leverages LLM (Gemini) to analyze food images and provide real-time nutritional breakdowns, including calories intake, fats, and protein.
-The workflow also autonomously logs every entry into a Google Sheets database.
-Beside individual meal analysis, the system calculates and returns the user's cumulative daily totals, providing a comprehensive summary of their nutritional goals in real-time.
+An automated food calorie tracker using n8n and Gemini LLM to extract macros from food photos including calories, proteins and fats.
+The workflow integrates Google Sheets for data persistence and provides users with instant meal analysis alongside an aggregated summary of their total daily intake.

 ## Data Science Projects
 #### Hotel Recommendation System